 These materials must be sent to the coordinator of ethnomusicology, Dr. Steven Friedson via email attachment (Steven.Friedson@unt.edu).
 Area faculty will then evaluate the application and issue a formal decision of acceptance or rejection.
 A student has not been admitted to the related field program until this decision is officially communicated to him or her.

 Students interested in the related field in ethnomusicology must identify a Related Field Advisor prior to embarking on a program of study.
 Students should see either Drs.
-Friedson, or Ragland.
+Friedson, Ragland, or Virani.

 Master's level related field: Generally, 9 credit hours are required.
 Courses must be approved by the related field advisor.